statechannels/website/server/docs/getting-started.md

 ### For Developers

-Developers use the Counterfactual framework to manage the logic of virtual state channels.
-Counterfactual is modular, with the following components:
+Developers will use the Counterfactual framework to implement the logic of virtual state channels.
+In this Getting Started Guide, you'll learn how to

-1. Intermediary (we'll be using the Counterfactual Playground Server, as discussed above)
+1. designate the **application logic** for the virtual channel
+1. design the **user interface** for the virtual channel

-The application logic for the dapp is implemented by pure functions in a blockchain contract.
+The application logic for Counterfactual dapps are implemented by pure functions in a deployed Ethereum contract.
 Functionality handled includes answering the following questions:

 1. Whose turn is it now?
 2. What are the possible actions a user can legally execute?
 3. When is the game over?
 4. What happens to the stake when the game is over?

-The contract has already been written, and can be found [here](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol).
+In this guide, we've provided you with a deployed contract, [HighRoller.sol](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol), to use for your dapp.
+Take a quick look at **HighRoller.sol** and make sure you can find how it answers questions 1-4.

-The UI and client logic for the game is implemented in **HighRoller.js**.
+The UI and client logic for the game will be implemented in **HighRoller.js**.
 Functionality handled includes:

 1. Proposing a game to another user
 2. Accepting a proposal from another user